Termination and Notice Period in Bahrain

 What is this right?

-• Notice period: Either party must give at least 30 days' written notice before ending an indefinite contract.
+• Notice period: Either party must give at least 30 days' written notice for indefinite contracts.
 Fixed-term contracts end on their expiry date.

-• Pay in lieu of notice: If the employer (or employee) does not give the required notice, they must pay the other party an amount equal to the wages for the notice period.
+• Pay in lieu of notice: If notice is not given, the party breaking the contract must pay wages equal to the notice period.

-• Unfair dismissal: Termination is considered unfair if it is based on the worker filing a complaint, gender, religion, or union membership.
-Unfair dismissal entitles you to compensation in addition to your end-of-service benefits.
+• Unfair dismissal: Termination is unfair if based on filing a complaint, gender, religion, or union membership.
+Unfair dismissal entitles you to additional compensation beyond end-of-service benefits.

-• Summary dismissal: An employer can terminate without notice only for gross misconduct listed in Article 113 (fraud, assault, serious safety violations, etc.).
+• Summary dismissal: Only allowed for gross misconduct under Article 113 (fraud, assault, serious safety violations).
+The employer must prove the grounds.

-• Probation: During the probation period (maximum 3 months), either party can terminate with 1 day's notice.
+• Probation: Maximum 3 months.
+Either party can terminate with 1 day's notice during probation.

 When does it apply?